 The results of operations for any interim period are not necessarily indicative of the results of operations to be expected for the entire year.
-In the opinion of management, the unaudited financial statements reflect all adjustments (consisting of only normal recurring adjustments, except as disclosed) necessary for a fair statement of BNSF's consolidated financial position as of March 31, 2012, and the results of operations for the three months ended March 31, 2012 and 2011.
+In the opinion of management, the unaudited financial statements reflect all adjustments (consisting of only normal recurring adjustments, except as disclosed) necessary for a fair statement of BNSF's consolidated financial position as of March 31, 2013, and the results of operations for the three months ended March 31, 2013 and 2012.

-Certain prior year amounts in the Consolidated Statements of Cash Flows have been adjusted to correctly reflect the presentation of changes in accrued but unpaid capital items.
-The correction did not affect the Company's previously reported results of operations or financial position.
+Certain prior year amounts in the Consolidated Statements of Cash Flows have been reclassified to conform to the current presentation of capital expenditures.
+The reclassification did not affect the Company's previously reported results of operations or financial position.